Drug interactions between Heartburn Antacid Extra Strength and hydrocodone

 |Heartburn Antacid Extra Strength (alginic acid/aluminum hydroxide/magnesium carbonate)|

 There were no interactions found in our database between Heartburn Antacid Extra Strength and hydrocodone - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 Heartburn Antacid Extra Strength

-A total of 417 drugs (2609 brand and generic names) are known to interact with Heartburn Antacid Extra Strength.
+A total of 417 drugs are known to interact with Heartburn Antacid Extra Strength.

 - Heartburn Antacid Extra Strength is in the drug class antacids.